 Jeremy Copperman, Ph.D.

-• Associate Scientist, CEDAR, OHSU Knight Cancer Institute, School of Medicine
+- Associate Scientist, OHSU Knight Cancer Institute, School of Medicine

 Biography

-Jeremy Copperman is a CEDAR Associate Scientist developing machine learning and physics-based models dedicated to biological discovery enabling the control of cancer initiation and progression.
-Jeremy completed his Ph.D. in physics at the University of Oregon and has developed and applied data-driven computational methods across diverse areas including single-particle imaging (University of Wisconsin-Milwaukee) and molecular dynamics (Zuckerman Lab, OHSU).
-He was most recently a Damon Runyon Cancer Research Foundation Quantitative Biology fellow with Prof. Laura Heiser and Prof. Daniel Zuckerman in the OHSU Department of Biomedical Engineering, creating novel multidomain models integrating live-cell behaviors and multi-omic measurements to determine the molecular mechanisms which control cell-state heterogeneity.
+Jeremy Copperman is a Knight Cancer Institute Associate Scientist developing machine learning and physics-based models dedicated to biological discovery enabling the control of cancer initiation and progression.
+Jeremy completed his Ph.D. in physics at the University of Oregon and has developed and applied data-driven computational methods across diverse areas including single-particle imaging (University of Wisconsin-Milwaukee) and molecular dynamics (Zuckerman Lab, OHSU), and as a Damon Runyon Cancer Research Foundation Quantitative Biology fellow, he created novel multidomain models integrating live-cell behaviors and multi-omic measurements.